ligolang/ligo/gitlab-pages/docs/manpages/test.md

 ### NAME

-ligo-test - Subcommand: Test a contract with the LIGO interpreter (BETA).
+ligo-test - Subcommand: Test a contract with the LIGO test framework (BETA).

 ### SYNOPSIS